Why the 2026 Hurricane Season Might Not Be That Bad

 Looking ahead, the broader question isn't just whether 2026 will be a quiet year — it's whether the brief reprieve that El Niño seasons tend to provide will be used wisely.
 Climate change continues to warm Atlantic sea surface temperatures, which fuels storm intensity even when frequency drops.
 The storms of the future may be fewer but ferocious, meaning preparedness infrastructure needs to be built for the outliers, not just the averages.
 A calmer 2026 is an opportunity, not a guarantee.

-What is Why the 2026 Hurricane Season Might Not Be That Bad and why does it matter?
+What is Why the 2026 Hurricane Season Might Not Be That Bad?

-Where can I find the latest updates on Why the 2026 Hurricane Season Might Not Be That Bad?
+Where can I find more about Why the 2026 Hurricane Season Might Not Be That Bad?

 💬